oleksiikutuzov/weatherapi-exporter/README.md

 ```
 Environment variables used to configure the exporter.
 HOST_PORT           Sets port to expose the prometheus metrics on. default to 9090
-LATITUDE            Sets the latitude to use for the location
-LONGITUDE           Sets the longitude to use for the location
+LOCATION            Sets the location to use for the location
 WEATHERAPI_TOKEN    Sets the weatherapi token to use for the API calls
 UPDATE_INTERVAL     Sets interval between updates in seconds, default is 10.0 seconds
 ```